 The purpose of this bottle opener is to open a bottle of wine without damaging the cork.
 The cork can then be added to a collection.

-Bottles of wine where the corks are poor quality or old bottles of wine suit this style of bottle opener as well as you should avoid getting cork in the wine.
+Best use is bottles of wine where the corks are poor quality or old bottles of wine.

 How Do Wine Openers Work?

 Different types of wine openers work in different ways.

 Traditional corkscrews and waiter’s corkscrews are essentially the same with a different visual appeal.
 For both you need to manually screw the worm into the bottle.
 Both require a level of strength and skill to pull the cork out of the bottle.